-Learn how you can expand on your boxing technique by incorporating a speed bag into your routine.
+Learn how this piece of boxing equipment can help you expand on your boxing technique and your overall training routine.

 What Skills Do You Gain From Using a Speed Bag?

-There are several skills you’ll pick up by using a speed bag.
+There are several skills a boxer picks up by using a speed bag.
 Here are six (6):

 1. Hand-Eye Coordination

 One of the biggest gains you will begin to see after using the speed bag is an improvement in your hand-eye coordination.
 In order to keep the speed bag constantly in motion, you must develop a rhythm while simultaneously striking the bag accurately and within the same area in order to not cause the bag to spin or go off-kilter.

 Like its name implies, the speed bag technique requires constant motion.
 While you can start at a moderate pace, one of your main goals should be to build speed as you practice.
 You may notice your punching speed increase when shadowboxing as well as on the heavy bag (Why Shadowboxing Should Be Your Go-To Workout).

 You can even track your punching speed with FightCamp’s Punch Trackers.
 Learn your true punching speed when these small trackers are inserted in your quick wraps.
 Log your progress and compete with yourself to gain punching speed.

 Speed bags are much smaller and move more quickly than a heavy bag which makes them key for improving your punching speed and accuracy.
 Hitting the speed bag in the same place nearly every time will cause the bag to rock back and forth in a stable motion, allowing you to strike the bag for longer periods of time.